Azure-Samples/MqttApplicationSamples/scenarios/telemetry/README.md

 echo "MQTT_CA_PATH=/etc/ssl/certs" >> map-app.env # required by mosquitto_lib to validate EG Tls cert
 ```

+### Configure routing
+To route your filtered MQTT messages from your Event Grid namespace to an Azure Event Hubs, follow the [routing instructions]((./Routing_Instructions.md)).

 ## :fly: Configure Mosquitto

 To establish the TLS connection, the CA needs to be trusted, most MQTT clients allow to specify the ca trust chain as part of the connection, to create a chain file with the root and the intermediate use: